 The Centre Pompidou, erected to much fanfare and controversy in Paris in the 1970s, is now one of the city’s main attractions.
 This contemporary art museum designed by architects Renzo Piano and Richard Rogers is a postmodern building whose functional elements, including pipework and elevators, are visibly relocated to the outside to leave as much room as possible on the inside for art and people.
 The colorful anomaly nestled in the heart of stately 19th-century Haussmannian Paris makes it all the more remarkable, even today.

-Architect Frank Gehry is considered a postmodern master thanks to signature buildings such as the Walt Disney Concert Hall in Los Angeles, built between 1999–2003, which looks like it’s made from the larger-than-life stainless steel wings of a fantastical ship.
+Architect Frank Gehry is considered a postmodern master thanks to signature buildings such as the Walt Disney Concert Hall in Los Angeles, completed in 2003, which looks like it’s made from the larger-than-life stainless steel wings of a fantastical ship.